+The Emergency Action Alternative has very similar impacts as described by the No Action Alternative.
 The Emergency Action Alternative adversely impacted 10 acres of bottomland hardwood forest habitat within the Webbers Falls Pool below Lock 16.
 All vegetation was wiped out within this disposal site.
 It should be assumed that because this site has been used, it is not likely to be restored and will be permanently affected by the current and future sediment resulting from dredge.
 However, this impact is expected to be minor due to the size of the location.
-The terrestrial vegetation at the Below Lock 16 disposal site is listed as an ecologically significant vegetation community; therefore, mitigation for this habitat type is necessary.
+The terrestrial vegetation at the Below Lock 16 disposal site is listed as an important ecological vegetation community; therefore, mitigation for this habitat type is necessary.
 Mitigation through native vegetation tree planting will be incorporated on most of the mitigation sites, for a minimum of 15 acres.
 The bottomland hardwood forest mitigation will serve, not only to restore lost habitat, but also as protection to more vulnerable wetland mitigation as a buffer.
-Wetland mitigation is described in sections 2.14.6 and 4.19, as well as in Appendix A - Mitigation Plan.
+Wetland mitigation Plan.